 1. Follow the Surgeon’s Instructions

 After the tummy tuck, it’s very important to follow the care instructions the surgeon gives you.
 Moreover, these instructions will help reduce scarring and promote healing after the surgery.
-Besides this, the surgeon may have you wear compression garments and recommend to have rest during the recovery period.
+Besides this, the surgeon may have you wear compression garments and recommend that you rest during the recovery period.
 As well as avoid certain strenuous activities, and attend follow-up appointments.

 2. Keep the Incision Clean and Moisturized